-Category of Service Recipient: Client Hospital One Attendance Day - Face-to-Face One Visit - Face-to-Face (Optional) 180 minutes Service Recipient (Assessment) workload 60 minutes Non-service Recipient (Functional Centre Activities-Travel) workload
+Category of Service Recipient: Client Hospital One Attendance Day - In-person One Visit - In-person (Optional) 180 minutes Service Recipient (Assessment) workload 60 minutes Non-service Recipient (Functional Centre Activities-Travel) workload

 Example 12(c):

 The next day, home supports are requested and a referral for a behaviour management specialist/developmental behavioural practitioner is completed by the social worker to help address the concerns of the violent outbursts by the adult son.
 This takes 50 minutes to complete.